 To think that employees can try to work NOT too fast, or work NOT too slow.
 The employees think, “I don’t want to stick out” and “I don’t want to get noticed”.
 WTF.
 Most of all, blend this slow “Steady Eddy” mentality with all the “water cooler” talk.
 They are probably only at 30-50% production for that corporation.
 Seems like the corporation has a skewed perception of what factors can boost revenues.

 I don’t understand this.
 Please explain to me how people can get a job and then how that job gets away with motivating them to be “complacent” or lazy!

 I can sit down and work for four hours and the only reason I will even stop and get up is that I need to use the bathroom so bad that I could literally pee my pants!!

 Misinformation & Deception in Corporate America

-I walked into an office today, and met with one prospect but the office had 7-8 prospects that needed to hear what I had to say.
+I walked into an office today and met with one prospect but the office had 7-8 prospects that needed to hear what I had to say.
 On my way out I ask the office manager, “Do you hold group meetings?
-How often are they held?
-Where are they held?” and all she could tell me was that they don’t hold meetings.
 Which is a blatant lie.
 She went on to explain that they are NOT part of a larger organization with any sort of hierarchy, furthermore, she does not have a boss.
 This is all BS.
-The company that employed her hired me to help to them lol.
-She was happy not help, which meant she was not committing, not going out on a limb, and not going above and beyond.
+The company that employed her hired me to help them lol.
+She was happy not to help, which meant she was not committing, not going out on a limb, and not going above and beyond.
 She was just doing barely enough.
 It was mind-boggling to me.
 It was dumbfounding.